aipilipinas/aipilipinas.github.io/about.md

 date: 2018-02-22T17:01:34+07:00
 layout: 'page'
 ---
-AI Pilipinas is community of Filipinos who are continuously upskilling tech capabilities and learn Machine Learning/Artificial Intelligence.
+AI Pilipinas is a community of Filipinos who are continuously upskilling tech capabilities and learn Machine Learning/Artificial Intelligence.
 These skills can either be used for research purposes and/or developing and deploying end-to-end solutions.

 This community is open to different skill levels and educational backgrounds.
 This group aims to build a community of AI researchers and engineers and promote a collaborative exchange of knowledge, best practices, and tips in applying machine learning.
 Making the Philippines one of the globally recognized leaders and experts in AI.